Package 'MortalityLaws'

 Ex

-Exposure in the period.
-Ex can be approximated by the mid-year population aged x to x+n.
+Exposure-to-risk in the period.
+This is usually approximated by the mid-year population aged x to x + n.
+Must be provided together with Dx.

 mx

-Life table death rate in age interval [x, x+n).
+Age-specific death rate in the age interval [x, x+n).
+Defined as Dx / Ex.

 qx

-Probability of dying in age interval [x, x+n).
+Probability of dying within the age interval [x, x+n).

 law